Grace Kelly (song): Background and composition

-— —Mika says in an interview on BBC.
+— —Mika says in an interview on the BBC.

 Mika wrote the song after he felt frustrated with record label executives that wanted him to change his sound to fit the common pop mould.
 In the song, Mika points out how he can pretend to be anyone he likes to win approval – in this case the glamorous actress Grace Kelly.
 He wrote the song after the record company told him that they wanted to model his look and sound on Craig David, who was popular at the time in the UK.
 Mika rejected this idea and wrote "Grace Kelly" as a way of expressing his individuality.
 The song's melody is based on the aria "Largo al factotum", from the opera The Barber of Seville by Gioachino Rossini.
 The song is in the key of G major throughout.

 Critical reception

 The song received positive reviews from music critics.
 Heather Phares from AllMusic wrote a positive review for the song, stating that "Mika's singles are his most charming moments, including the instant sunshine of "Grace Kelly," which crams tap-dancing rhythms, filmic dialogue, Elton's pianos, Freddie's vocal harmonies, and Brian May's guitars into just over three minutes."
 Christian John Wikane from PopMatters wrote an extensive article about the comparisons between Mika and Freddie Mercury, writing that "he sounds a lot like Mercury and wears the influence like a badge of honor, even name-checking the late front man of Queen in the first verse.
 Mika vacillates between the affected theatricality of Mercury's full-throttled voice and his own strong falsetto, where he earnestly implores 'Why don't you like me?' no less than 12 times."

 Beth Johnson from Entertainment Weekly wrote that "Nothing quite matches the crystal-shattering exuberance of hit Grace Kelly."
 John Murphy from musicOMH wrote that "It's big, joyous, dumb pop, and the only danger with it is that you'll be utterly sick of it fast."
 Lizzie Enever from BBC Music was direct, writing that "Grace Kelly is a great pop song – it's catchy, you can't help singing along and it grates on you after a few days when you can't get it out of your head but you still go back for more – flawless credentials."
 Graham Griffith, also from About.com, wrote that the song "is an outrageously irresistible and infectious pop gem."
 Dom Passantino from Stylus Magazine criticized the track, writing that "it seems to suggest the boy has some level for musicals, being as it is all Broadway flittering and hackneyed attempts at conveying a story with its lyrics.
 But here's the problem: he's got no tales to tell, just a tab at his local make-up supplier.
 'Am I too dirty, am I too flirty?' he sings at one point."